balanced/balanced-docs/overview/rev1/guides/disputes.rst

 There is a non-refundable $15 fee for each dispute **regardless of the outcome of the dispute**.

-The day Balanced receives notice of a dispute the marketplace's verified bank account will be invoiced for the cost of the dispute and the $15 fee.
+The day Balanced receives notice of a dispute the marketplace's verified bank account will be invoiced for the amount of the dispute and the $15 fee.
 Dispute charges are itemized in Invoices assessed to the marketplace.

 .. note::